 - 11. Secondary motivations for the proposed new approach are the challenges experienced with the current CAS model.
 The World Bank's CAS process has steadily evolved since its beginnings as a confidential internal Bank document.
-The CAS has gone from a 10- to 15-page document appended to loan documents to a stand-alone document that receives full Board discussion.
-In 1990, IDA9 decided that the Bank should prepare CASs for all IDA countries, and in 1992, Executive Directors decided to discuss CASs for all active borrowers.
-In 2005, the Bank took another significant step by introducing the "Results-based CAS". - 12.
-The Results-based CAS was meant to help make WBG country programs both more strategic and more selective.
-The focus on results was expected to lead WBG teams to direct their interventions toward sectors where they would have the most impact, taking into account the country's demand, the Bank's comparative advantage, and the activities of other development partners.
-The emphasis on results measurement would also lead Bank programs to eschew areas where impact was either marginal or unmeasurable.
-Since its introduction, the Results-based CAS has become central to the Bank Group's country-based business model.
+The CAS has gone from a 10-to-15 page document appended to loan documents to a stand-alone document with full Board discussion.
+In 1990, IDA 9 decided that the Bank should prepare CASs for all IDA countries and, in 1992, the Bank Board of Directors decided to discuss CASs for all active borrowers.
+In 2005, Bank management took another significant step by introducing the Results Based CAS, which has since become the primary way that the WBG articulates its development approach in a given country. - 12.
+The Results Based CAS was meant to help make WBG country programs both more strategic and more selective.
+The focus on results was expected to lead WBG teams to direct their interventions towards sectors where they would have the most impact; taking into account the country's demand, the Bank's comparative advantage and the activities of other development partners.
+The emphasis on results measurement would also lead Bank programs to eschew areas where impact was either marginal or un-measurable.
+Since its introduction, the Results Based CAS has become central to the Bank Group's country based business model.
 Between 2005 and 2013 there have been 190 CASs and a large number of CAS Progress Reports.
-Most countries are now on their second Results-based CAS, and some have had more. - 13.
-The Results-based CAS approach has brought benefits: it has sharpened the focus on results and has enhanced the alignment between WBG country engagements and national priorities.
-Reviews have found that the instrument's flexibility allows it to accommodate programming for the increasingly diverse set of Bank clients, including IDA, IBRD, and fragile countries.
+Most countries are now on their second Results Based CAS and some have had more. - 13.
+The Results-Based CAS approach has brought benefits.
+It has sharpened the focus on results and has enhanced the alignment between WBG country engagements and national priorities.
+Retrospective reviews have determined that the instrument's flexibility allows it to accommodate programming for the increasingly diverse set of Bank clients, including IDA, IBRD and fragile countries.
 In addition, over time, the CAS has become leaner and more focused.
-However, the "Results-based CAS" approach has not met all expectations; a number of challenges to the current WBG country engagement model persist. - 14.
+However, the Results Based CAS has not met all expectations and a number of challenges to the current WBG country engagement model persist. - 14.
 Despite the emphasis on results, some CASs still take a transaction-focused approach instead of focusing on more strategic engagement objectives and expected outcomes.
-Analysis by the Independent Evaluation Group (IEG) has shown that many CASs still have poor results frameworks.
+Analysis by the Independent Evaluation Group (IEG) has shown that poor results frameworks remain a challenge facing the CAS process.
 Rather than describing clear results chains leading to significant development impacts, some CASs present a list of activities spread across many sectors.
 While these activities are always broadly aligned with the Bank Group's poverty mission, they may lack focus and may not be concentrated on the issues and interventions that are likely to have the greatest impact.
 The lack of emphasis on outcomes is sometimes also evidenced by the composition of the documents themselves.
-In some cases they present long sections of background material drawn from upstream analysis, and provide only a cursory treatment of the programs' expected outcomes. - 15.
+In some cases they present long sections of background material, drawn from upstream analysis, and provide only a cursory treatment of the programs' expected outcomes. - 15.
 Integrating "lessons learned" from previous strategies is a fundamental element of the CAS process.
-However the lessons learned contained in some CAS Completion Reports (CASCRs) are sometimes too generic and are not always useful for the design of the following CAS.
-Often these lessons learned focus on broader country-level outcomes instead of on the impact of WBG engagement in the country.
-In addition, there is no systematic way to capture cross-country or cross-regional learning that results from CASCRs.
+However the "lessons learned" contained in some CAS Completion Reports (CASCRs) are sometimes too generic and not always useful for the design of the following CAS.
+Often these lessons learned focus on broader country-level outcomes instead of the impact of

-&lt;sup>2 See Country Assistance Strategies: Retrospective and Future Directions, World Bank 2009.
+2 See Country Assistance Strategies: Retrospective and Future Directions, World Bank 2009.